Center Director, Education Evaluation Center

 Research Professor, Dr. Robert Ayres brings varied and deep experience in research, evaluation, and teaching.
-He has a Ph.D. in Educational Psychology from the University of Oregon, and is a a founding member of the Evaluation and Research Group Office (ERGO) housed at the Teaching Research Institute at Western Oregon University.
+He has a Ph.D. in Educational Psychology from the University of Oregon, and is a a founding member of the Center on Research, Evaluation & Analysis (CREA - formerly known as ERGo) housed at The Research Institute at Western Oregon University.
 Dr. Ayres has extensive experience with mixed-method/multiple-method evaluations and has prior experience with federal grants employing quasi-experimental pretest-posttest comparison designs and in research employing randomized control trials.
 He has served as principal evaluator on a variety of evaluation and research projects such as Structure of the Intellect, via contract with the Oregon Department of Education, the Oregon Forestry Extension Program, via contract with the Oregon Forest Resources Institute, and the Western Oregon University Teacher Effectiveness Project Phases I and II.
 In addition, Dr. Ayres served as team investigator for the human resources portion of the Final Evaluation of the City-State Partnership, Senate Bill 795-Improvements in the Baltimore City Public School System (BCPSS) under the New Board of School Commissioners, via sub-contract with WESTAT.
 He is currently co-principal evaluator for the "Science and Engineering in the Lives of Students," National Science Foundation grant with Oregon State University.
 Dr. Ayres previously taught Research Methods in Education for 15 years at Western Oregon University.

-Julie Bulen has worked at Teaching Research Institute since the early 1980s and at the Teaching Research Institute, Education Evaluation Center for the last 15 of those years.
+Julie Bulen has worked at The Research Institute since the early 1980s and at TRI's Education Evaluation Center for the last 15 of those years.
 At the Education Evaluation Center, Julie is a Learning Disability and Transition/Vocational Specialist.
 She conducts in-depth psychosocial evaluations of clients from age 4 to adulthood and writes detailed reports of disability impact, recommendations for clients and parents, and legal accommodation needs for school, college and workplace settings.
 Her areas of expertise and experience include elementary and special education teaching, children and adults with mental health disorders, Asperger's Syndrome, Autism Disorder, Tourette's Syndrome, and high school transition skills.

-Ken Kosko is an Associate Professor at the Teaching Research Institute at Western Oregon University (WOU) and director of the Education Evaluation Center (EEC).
+Ken Kosko is an Associate Professor at The Research Institute at Western Oregon University (WOU) and clinician at the Education Evaluation Center (EEC).
 He holds endorsements and authorizations in School Psychology, Elementary Education, Intellectual Disabilities, Learning Disabilities, Special Educator, Reading and Supervision.
-During his 38 years at WOU he has taught many of the special education courses and worked directly with disability services.
+Since coming to WOU in 1974, he has taught many of the special education courses and worked directly with disability services.
 Ken has traveled throughout Oregon offering training to educators, and state agency staff, including professors at the major universities regarding issues of accommodations/modifications for ADHD and Learning Disabled students.
-Ken is the parent of an adult child diagnosed with ADHD and LD.
-As director of the EEC Ken oversees center operations which include psycho-educational assessments, multicultural assessments, consultations, and vocational functional assessments for adults and students transitioning into postsecondary education and/or work.
-Ken and his staff work with college students from all the major universities, community colleges and private colleges in the state assisting them by diagnosing learning problems, determining eligibility, and providing recommendations/accommodations.
-Ken is a member of the Oregon State Department of Education (Special Education) Transition Advisory Committee.
+Ken is involved in center operations which include psycho-educational assessments, multicultural assessments, consultations, and vocational functional assessments for adults and students transitioning into postsecondary education and/or work.
+Staff at the EEC work with college students from all the major universities, community colleges and private colleges in the state assisting them by diagnosing learning problems, determining eligibility, and providing recommendations/accommodations.

-Marlene Richards, M.S., CCC-SLP is the Assistant Director/Intake Coordinator for TRI's Education Evaluation Center (EEC) since 1994.
-She holds teaching certification in Elementary Education and in Speech Correction and holds Oregon licensure in Speech Pathology as well as her Certificate of Clinical Competence from the American Speech Language and Hearing Association.
-Her employment experience includes itinerant speech pathologist in the public schools, adjunct instructor of graduate level courses and clinical supervisor of graduate students in the former Speech Pathology program at WOU, as well as a consultant in private practice.
+Marlene Richards, M.S., CCC-SLP is the Center Coordinator for TRI's Education Evaluation Center (EEC).
+She holds teaching certification in Elementary Education and in Speech Correction and holds an Oregon license in Speech/Language Pathology as well as her Certificate of Clinical Competence from the American Speech, Language, and Hearing Association (ASHA).
+Her employment experience spans over 25 years and includes itinerant speech pathologist in the public schools, adjunct instructor and clinical supervisor of graduate students in the former Speech Pathology program at WOU, consultant in private practice as well as her current position with the EEC for the last 20 years.
+Her work at TRI's EEC began briefly in 1980 and resumed in 1994 to the present time.
+Areas of focus include assessment of child language and its relation to learning to read, social language as it relates to high functioning autism, and assessment best practices for multicultural populations.
+She is a member of ASHA as well as the Oregon Speech, Language and Hearing Association (OSHA).